atomist-attic/rug-rugs/README.md

 ```
 $ cd project/directory
-$ rug edit atomist-rugs:rug-editors:ConvertExistingProjectToRugArchiveWithGenerator \
+$ rug edit atomist-rugs:rug-editors:ConvertExistingProjectToRugArchive \
-    generator_name=MyNewGenerator \
-    rug_archive_name=my-new-generator \
-    rug_archive_group_id=my-rugs \
+    archive_name=my-new-archive \
-    version=3.1.4 \
+    group_id=my-rugs \
-    description="This is going to create something great."
+    version=2.71.828
 ```

-This will add the files `.atomist/manifest.yml`, `.atomist/editors/MyNewGenerator.rug`, and `.atomist/tests/MyNewGenerator.rt` to the project.
-Edit the latter two files to do and test what you want to do with the generator.
+This will add the file `.atomist/manifest.yml` to the project.

 ### UpdateRugVersion

-The UpdateRugVersion editor updates the version of the rug dependency in the Rug archive's `manifest.yml` or `package.json`.
+The UpdateRugVersion editor updates the version of the rug dependency in the Rug archive's `manifest.yml`.
+If the project has a `package.json`, it updates the dependency in that file too.
 Since the manifest and package version formats are different, their new values are specified as different parameters.